cou645/ycalc/README.md

 supply arguments as follows on startup
   'exec ycalc.sh simp' or 'exec ycalc.sh vance'

 SSC has four memory insert buttons.
-These are assigned the last four results in reverse order when M+ is pressed.
-There is a history file ~/.ycalc.history in which sums and results are stored line by line.
-The last 4 lines are used for the memory buttons.
-The last result goes into M1 etc.
+Press M+ button to open a yad gui to select per button values, either from history or pasted or typed.

 The gui has a Clr button which removes the history file.
 Del is a backspace.
 After completing a calculation with '=' the formula is intact.
 If you want to continue editing it just use an operator '+'